GUIDE Japanese Whisky Japan is considered to be one of the best whisky producers in the world

 Japanese whisky is an old tradition that gained worldwide attention in early 2000's

-Japan began producing whisky in 1870, but commercial production did not take off until 1920 when Masataka Taketsuru returned from Scotland having studied the art of distillation.
-Shinjiro Torii, who founded Torii Shoten—Japan's first whisky distillery, which would later become Suntory—, hired him to produce a whisky for Japanese people.
-Japanese whisky thrived as a mostly domestic phenomenon until 2003 when Yamazaki 12 Years Old won gold at ICS (International Spirits Challenge).
-The momentum continued when a Suntory-produced Yamazaki whisky took home the title of 2015 World Whisky of the Year in Jim Murray's Whisky Bible.
-A new, internationally-renowned whisky culture was born.
+Commercial production of whisky in Japan began in 1924, a few years after Masataka Taketsuru returned from Scotland, where he had learned distilling techniques.
+Shinjiro Torii of Kotobukiya, which later became Suntory, hired Masataka to build Japan's first whisky distillery to produce whisky for the Japanese people.
+Japanese whisky thrived as a mostly domestic phenomenon, but in 2003 Yamazaki 12 Years Old won gold at the ISC (International Spirits Challenge).
+The momentum continued, with Suntory produced Yamazaki whisky earning the title of World Whisky of the Year in Jim Murray's Whisky Bible 2015.
+With that, a new internationally renowned whisky culture was born.

 Malted Barley alone does not a Japanese Whisky Make